openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### isInDiamondJournal
 _Type: Boolean &bull; Cardinality: ONE_

-Indicates whether or not the result was published in a diamond journal.
+Indicates whether or not the publication was published in a diamond journal.

-### openAccesColor
+### publiclyFunded
 _Type: String &bull; Cardinality: ONE_

-Indicates whether or not the grants acknowledged by the publication come from public funds.
+Discloses whether the publication acknowledges grants from public sources.

 ---